 Residential attic insulation is almost always made of either fiberglass batts or cellulose.
 Fiberglass batts are created with pre-cut pink, yellow, or white wooly fiberglass material, typically stacked in rolls or in blanket format.
 Cellulose is more loose-fitting and is made up of ground-up paper and cloth made to be fire-resistant.
 Cellulose is usually blown into attics through large hoses, reaching every corner of an attic for maximum coverage.
 There is also the loose mineral wool, foam board or blocks, and light-weight vermiculite choices that some homeowners opt for.
 As a favorite choice among attic insulation companies, as well as being an exceptional provider of HVAC services, Golden Seal Service Experts can guide you on the right type of insulation for Saint Charles.

-While each type of insulation is installed differently, the first step is always calling professional attic insulation companies to pinpoint or read the R-value of your insulation, quote prices, and check for any air sealing needs.
+While each type of insulation is installed differently, the first step is always calling professional attic insulation companies to find or read the R-value of your insulation, quote prices, and check for any air sealing needs.
 Here are the three major types of attic insulation based on the different forms of insulation materials:

 - 1.Roll-On: This quick and easy installation process consists of rolling pad or blanket insulation flexibly and tightly across your attic.
 It is used with fiberglass, mineral wool, and other fiber insulation materials.